LandRegistry/govuk-frontend-flask/README.md

 Uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) and [WTForms](https://wtforms.readthedocs.io) to define and validate forms.
 Forms are rendered in your template using regular Jinja syntax.

+### Form validation errors

+If a submitted form has any validation errors, an [error summary component](https://design-system.service.gov.uk/components/error-summary/) is shown at the top of the page, along with individual field [error messages](https://design-system.service.gov.uk/components/error-message/).
+This follows the GOV.UK Design System [validation pattern](https://design-system.service.gov.uk/patterns/validation/) and is built in to the base page template.

+### Flash messages

+Messages created with Flask's `flash` function will be rendered using the GOV.UK Design System [notification banner component](https://design-system.service.gov.uk/components/notification-banner/).
+By default the blue "important" banner style will be used, unless a category of "success" is passed to use the green version.

 ### CSRF protection

 Uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) to enable [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection per form and for the whole app.

+CSRF errors are handled by creating a [flash message](#flash-messages) notification banner to inform the user that the form they submitted has expired.

 ### Security headers